Depending on how familiar you are with the Boston Terrier breed, the facts about their tails (or lack of) can be confusing.

 Although their tails are generally short, they can also have long tails.

 There’s more to this, so it’s worth finding out more about Boston Terrier’s tails, types, and what you can expect.

+Boston Terriers, just like the English Bulldog, generally have very short tails at birth, which is a part of the breed characteristics.
 On average, most purebred Boston Bull Terriers’ tails do not exceed two inches in length, and the chances of having one with a full-length tail are rare but possible.

 However, according to the AKC’s Official Standard of the Boston Terrier, a full-length tail disqualifies this dog from registration.
 The tail shouldn’t exceed more than a quarter the distance from their back to the top of their hind legs.